European Union (EU)

 As required by the importing country.

-It is the responsibility of the exporter to use the appropriate EU health certificate, and ensure that this and any accompanying declarations are in English and the appropriate language of the EU member country of the border inspection post (BIP) where the animals will enter the EU.
+It is the responsibility of the exporter to use the appropriate importing country documentation, and ensure that this and any accompanying declarations are in English and the appropriate language of the EU member country of the border inspection post (BIP) where the animals will enter the EU.

-Australian departmental officers will only endorse health certification for animals destined to the EU if it is written in English and, where required, an official language of the EU member country of the BIP where the animals will enter the EU.
+If a health certificate is required, Australian Departmental officers will only endorse health certification for animals destined to the EU member country if it is written in English and, where required, an official language of the EU member country of the BIP where the animals will enter the EU.